Community building: Definition

-For more information see Community.
-Regardless of the type of community that’s formed, it’s possible to perform community-building and make a difference.
-The way that community-building takes place varies and depends on the factors listed above.
-There are many activities that communities use to strengthen themselves.

-Community Building Activities
+Activities

-Community Gardening
+Gardening

 Community gardening helps to improve neighborhood, build a sense of community, and connect to the environment by planting and harvesting fresh produce and plants.

-Community Technology Centers
+Technology centers

 Community Technology Centers (CTCs), such as those modeled under the Free Geek franchise activist model, have proven to be loci of support and organization for communities.
 Much like community gardens and other functional communities, CTCs have been found to promote individual and collective efficacy, community empowerment and community organization; community health and well-being, a sense of belonging and community; racial, ethnic, and class consciousness development; and an alleviation of the digital divide, community disempowerment, and poverty.

-CTCs have also fostered connections between glocalized ecosocial issues such as environmental destruction and public health and welfare through the re-use of technology and ethical electronic waste (e-waste) stewardship.
+CTCs have also fostered connections between glocalized ecosocial issues such as environmental destruction and public health and welfare through the reuse of technology and ethical electronic waste (e-waste) stewardship.

-Sharing of Gifts
+Sharing of gifts

 Music, dance, gardening, craftsmanship, mechanics, any skills or knowledge shared provide excellent opportunities for community-building.
 Service oriented activities invite individuals to strengthen relationships and build rapport as they help one another.
 The sharing of gifts strengthens the community as a whole and lays a foundation for future successes in the community’s endeavors due to the overall well-being and unity produced.